AndMastro/EdgeSHAPer/README.md

 If you use our work, please cite our papers 😊

-Mastropietro, A., Pasculli, G., Feldmann, C., Rodríguez-Pérez, R., & Bajorath, J. (2022).
+* Mastropietro, A., Pasculli, G., Feldmann, C., Rodríguez-Pérez, R., & Bajorath, J. (2022).
 EdgeSHAPer: Bond-centric Shapley value-based explanation method for graph neural networks.
 Iscience, 25 (10), 105043, doi: https://doi.org/10.1016/j.isci.2022.105043

-Mastropietro, A., Pasculli, G., & Bajorath, J. (2022).
+* Mastropietro, A., Pasculli, G., & Bajorath, J. (2022).
 Protocol to explain graph neural network predictions using an edge-centric Shapley value-based approach.
 STAR Protocols, 3(4), 101887, doi: https://doi.org/10.1016/j.xpro.2022.101887

+Special thanks to [Simone Fiacco](https://www.linkedin.com/in/simone-fiacco-27bb5a25a/) for creating the EdgeSHAPer logo.